-Self-Direction is a person-centered process for accessing supports and services in New York State.
+Self-Direction is a powerful choice that allows a person to maintain control over their life through a person-centered process for accessing supports and services in New York State.
 It is funded by federal and state Medicaid funds, and is overseen by the New York State Office for People with Developmental Disabilities (OPWDD).

 Who is eligible for Self-Directed Services?